05 May How to do your own SEO Health Check

 Well, here’s a quick list of simple things that you can do.
 An SEO checkup, if you like.
 Like taking the car and getting it serviced.

 You can do these on your own website quickly and easily to find out if you’re making any of the major errors that most people do make when it comes to SEO.

 Number one is do you have your primary targeted key word phrase in your meta title tag, not just for your home page but for all of the major pages on your website that you want to be having found in the search engines?
 This is a key ingredient.

 Number two is the call to action in your meta description.
-Now, this is interesting.
 A lot of people, when they’re doing SEO, will simply put together their title, put together their description and pack these things in with as many keywords as they possibly can.
 No!
 Not anymore.
 Instead, what you should be doing is targeting your keywords in your meta title and having a good meta description, which is about the customer and the benefits, and then a call to action so they click on that link and come through to your website.
 You can use semantic text, other related keyword phrases in your meta description but don’t just blandly repeat your primary keywords, those target phrases, again, and again, and again.

 Number three.
 Let me ask you, what are your primary conversion pages?
 How do you think they look when it comes to search engines?
 Well, I’d like you to identify on your site, if you can, the primary pages that when people look at them they go, “Yes, this is what I’m looking for.
 This is the product.
 This is the service.”

 Identify those pages and then ask yourself this question: what kind of content have they got on them?
 How much content, more importantly.
 I’d like to suggest that they have at least 800 to 900 words, not just 300, not just a snapshot paragraph, but some nice images and, I guess, a page and a half of good, solid content about the product, about the service.